SAP Industry Solutions Licensing

 Understanding these license types is crucial:

 - Full Usage Equivalents (FUE): In recent years, SAP introduced the FUE concept, especially for S/4HANA subscription licensing (including RISE with SAP and S/4HANA Cloud offerings).
 FUE stands for Full User Equivalent – a sort of credit system aggregating different types of user licenses into a single metric for contract simplicity.
-For instance, instead of buying 100 Professional and 200 Limited user licenses separately, a contract might specify a total of 140 FUEs, where 1 Professional user might count as 1 FUE and 1 Limited user as 0.2 FUE, etc. In theory, FUE-based licensing can cover the core S/4HANA usage, including standard modules.
-However, it’s important to note that FUE counts often do not fully cover industry solution components – they may still require separate engine metrics or add-on licenses.
+For instance, instead of buying 100 Professional and 200 Limited user licenses separately, a contract might specify a total of 140 FUEs, where 1 Professional user might count as 1 FUE and 1 Limited user as 0.2 FUE, and so on.
+In theory, FUE-based licensing can cover the core S/4HANA usage, including standard modules.
+However, it’s essential to note that FUE counts often do not fully encompass industry solution components – they may still require separate engine metrics or additional licenses.
 Depending on the contract, some industry functionality might be included or discounted if you have a high FUE subscription.
 Still, specialized modules (e.g., Utilities or Retail extensions) typically remain add-ons.
 CIOs should clarify with SAP how any industry engines factor into a FUE-based S/4HANA deal (in some cases, SAP might bundle certain industry capabilities in an all-inclusive deal, but otherwise, they’ll be separate line items even in an FUE model).

 - Perpetual vs. Subscription: SAP offers most of these solutions under traditional perpetual licenses (a one-time license fee, plus annual maintenance) or subscription licenses (as part of cloud offerings or time-bound term licenses on-premise).
 For on-premise S/4HANA, many customers still use perpetual licensing for industry solutions, whereas SAP’s cloud (or RISE) deals would include them in the subscription.
 The underlying metric (users, engines) still applies regardless of the commercial model.